Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Sampling-based randomized experiments

-We utilize ideas in Remarks \ref{rmk:single_view} and \ref{rmk:multip_view} to construct simultaneous confidence intervals for $F_\fp^{-1}(\beta_j)$s.
-Essentially, we first construct simultaneous ``confidence'' intervals for these population effect quantiles using the sample quantiles for all experimental units, and then construct simultaneous prediction intervals for these sample quantiles.
+Suppose we are interested in inferring treatment effect quantiles $F_\fp^{-1}(\beta_1), \ldots, F_\fp^{-1}(\beta_J)$, for some prespecified $0 \leq \beta_1 < \ldots \leq \beta_J < 1$.
+We utilize ideas in Section \ref{sec:berger} with their equivalent understanding in Section \ref{sec:comp} to construct simultaneous confidence bounds for $F_\fp^{-1}(\beta_j)$s.
+Specifically, we first construct simultaneous ``confidence'' bounds for the population effect quantiles using the sample effect quantiles among experimental units, and then construct simultaneous prediction bounds for these sample effect quantiles.